 What to do if you lose trust?

-In our society the lively circulation of money and information is due to a basic trust that we take for granted.
-If we receive monthly salary in our account, the bank grants us credit.
-If we buy food with a seal of approval, we assume that it can be consumed without hesitation.
-If we hire a renowned and talented accountant, he will manage our company's finances to the best of our knowledge and belief.
-Only when the bond of trust is broken can we see how much we rely on it to put our business - and our assets - on a stable footing.
+In our society, the brisk circulation of Money and information backed by a basic trust that we take for granted.
+If monthly salary goes into our account, the bank grants us credit.
+When we buy food with a seal of approval, we assume that it is safe to eat.
+When we hire a reputable and talented accountant, he will do our firm's finances to the best of his ability Reset and manage conscience.
+Only when the bond of trust is broken do we realize how much we rely on it to keep ours Geschäfte – and ours assets - to place on a stable foundation.

 - Just think of Jérôme Kerviel, the dealer of the Société Générale, whose fraudulent activities cost the bank over $ 7 billion.
 So trust has its price, because it is often associated with huge sums of money if a deception in retrospect comes to light.
 Although Kerviel's activities did not completely destroy Société Générale, they did five times more damage than Nick Leeson's speculations twelve years earlier - which had led to the collapse of his employer, the traditional Barings Bank.
 In extreme cases, lies in the business world are not only expensive, they can also cost lives.